dhartman5/cs4360-midterm/README.md

 This is to show the integration testing and the addition of Ads within the app

+To run the integration test, run $ flutter drive --driver integration_test/driver.dart --target integration_test/app_test.dart

+To see the AdMob specific files, go to the ad_helper.dart file in the root directory of the midterm.

 Original project repo located here: `https://github.com/Jnpk1/Csc4360-Project-1.git`

 link to website: `https://github.com/Jnpk1/Csc4360-Project-1`